-As the Queensland Government eases physical and business restrictions around the COVID-19 pandemic, government agencies are working on their respective plans to progressively and safely return staff to the workplace.
+As the Queensland Government eases physical and business restrictions around the COVID-19 pandemic, government agencies are working on their respective plans to return staff progressively and safely to the workplace.
 Decisions about returning to the workplace are based on health directions and advice.
-The government is implementing measures to support physical distancing and enhanced hygiene including additional cleaning, limiting employee numbers in government buildings and providing educational material.
+The government is implementing measures to support the return to the workplace by additional hygiene including additional cleaning, and providing educational material.

-This guide, produced by the Queensland Government Accommodation Office (QGAO), Department of Housing and Public Works, provides advice to Queensland Government agencies about the gradual return of their staff to the workplace.
+This guide, produced by the Queensland Government Accommodation Office (QGAO), Department of Energy and Public Works, provides advice to Queensland Government agencies about the return of their staff to the workplace.

-It includes links to resources, including fact sheets and posters, to further assist in highlighting practices that support a safe return to the workplace.
+It includes links to resources and the Queensland Health website to further assist in highlighting practices that support a safe return to the workplace.

 As the health directions and advice change, QGAO will review and update this guide to support agencies to manage the transition of staff returning to the workplace for as long as necessary.

-Staff should return to the workplace in an organised and staged manner in line with the Public Service Commission framework .
+The planned return to the workplace occurs in line with the Public Service Commission framework .

-All staff returning to the workplace should practice physical distancing, maintain personal and workplace hygiene, but most importantly, stay home if they show signs of illness or feel unwell.
+All staff returning to the workplace should practice physical distancing, where possible, maintain personal and workplace hygiene, but most importantly, stay home if they show signs of illness or feel unwell.

 Questions and answers: returning to the workplace